-The condition and quality of the roof is another major aspect of the home inspection process.
-The home inspector will take a look at the roof shingles or other roofing material to ensure that the roof has been properly installed and maintained, and to estimate the remaining lifespan of the current roof installation.
+The condition and quality of the roof is a major aspect of the home inspection process.
+The home inspector will take a look at the roofing materials to ensure that the roof has been properly installed and maintained, and to estimate the remaining lifespan of that particular roof.

-They will also check the gutters and the flashing of the roof systems, and other major structural elements of the roof.
+They will check the gutters and the flashing of the roof systems, as well as other major structural elements of the roof.

-The attic and topmost floors will also be inspected for signs of major water damage, moisture, and any other symptoms of a leaky or improperly-installed roof your inspector WILL find them.
+The attic and topmost floors will also be inspected for signs of water damage and moisture.
+If there are any symptoms of a leaky or improperly-installed roof your inspector WILL find them.

-They will also inspect your roof for signs of animal nests, and to ensure that there are no nearby trees or branches that pose a threat to the integrity of the roof.
+They will also inspect your roof for signs of animal nests and ensure that there are no nearby trees or branches that pose a threat to the integrity of the roof.

 As roof repairs and installations can cost thousands of dollars, this is a critical step in the home inspection process.

 Home maintenance is a serious cost of home ownership – but the cost of utilities can also be a serious consideration when you are thinking about buying a home.
 As a rule, older homes are not ventilated or insulated as well as newer homes, which means you’ll be paying quite a bit more for heating and cooling.